 Thirty years on, it all seemed like a surreal curiosity — when the billboard of a well-muscled young man in white briefs went up in Times Square in 1982, it stopped traffic there.
 The perspective which focused on the obvious bulge in the briefs caused much controversy.
 It nonetheless led to the acceptance of the male form in mainstream American advertising and ushered in an era of “sexually objectifying men” which saw a renaissance in the early 1980s.
 American Photographer magazine named the photo as one of “10 Pictures That Changed America.”

 Weber would go on to craft similar images for Banana Republic and notoriously for Abercrombie & Fitch.
-His black and white shots, of a naked couple on a swing facing each other, two clothed men in bed, and Marcus Schenkenberg barely holding jeans in front of himself in a shower, were seared in the memory of a generation that grew up entrenched in the consumer culture.
+His black and white shots, of a naked couple on a swing facing each other, two clothed men in bed, and Marcus Schenkenberg barely holding jeans in front of himself in a shower, were touchstones for a generation that grew up with the consumer culture.

 CK never shied from controversy either.
 A series of campaigns which focused on athletes followed, and so did accusations that so much had been digitally enhanced in those photos.
 Joel West’s spreadeagled stance in 1995 offended even Linda Wachner, then the head of Calvin Klein’s underwear licensee.
 The models’ antics outside the studio were often an embarrassment to the company too.
 But by the time Mr. Klein retired from the company, he had made sure that male sexual objectification is hardly a rarity in advertising, and the job of Calvin Klein underwear model has become the male equivalent of appearing in a Victoria’s Secret fashion show.